finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the holdings should be set to the provided targets.
     List<AdjustHoldingRequest> adjustHoldingRequest = Arrays.asList(); // List<AdjustHoldingRequest> | The complete set of target holdings for the transaction portfolio.
     List<String> reconciliationMethods = Arrays.asList(); // List<String> | Optional parameter for specifying a reconciliation method: e.g. FxForward.
     try {
-      AdjustHolding result = apiInstance.setHoldings(scope, code, effectiveAt, adjustHoldingRequest, reconciliationMethods);
+      AdjustHolding result = apiInstance.setHoldings(scope, code, effectiveAt, adjustHoldingRequest) .reconciliationMethods(reconciliationMethods)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#setHoldings");